 Once you have the ID of a drawing, you can delete it by passing the ID to

-The properties of a drawing - text, colour etc - can be changed using
+The properties of a drawing - text, colour, points etc - can be changed using

 // Change drawing text and its colour